xendk/custode.el/README.md

 `project`, you'll have the following commands available on the prefix you configured:

-* `a`: Adds a new task to the project.
+* `c`: Create a new task for the project.
 The task name is purely for identification, you can call it whatever you want, and the command should be a command that can be run by the shell.
 New tasks always starts out disabled, so adding a task wont make anything happen in